huawei-noah/SMARTS/competition/track2/train/README.md

 1. Train
     ```bash
     $ cd <path>/SMARTS/competition/track2
-    $ python3.8 train/train.py --input_dir=<path_to_data> --output_dir=<path>/SMARTS/competition/track2/submission/
+    $ python3.8 train/train.py --input_dir=<path_to_dataset> --output_dir=<path>/SMARTS/competition/track2/submission/
-    # For example
-    python3.8 train/train.py --input_dir=<path>/SMARTS/competition/offline_dataset/ --output_dir=<path>/SMARTS/competition/track2/submission/
     ```
-    The default value for `input_dir` and `output_dir` are `/SMARTS/competition/offline_dataset/` and `/SMARTS/competition/track2/submission/`.
+    The arguments `input_dir` and `output_dir` denote path to offline dataset and directory path to save the trained model, respectively.
+Note that upon completion of training, the trained model should be automatically saved into `track2/submission` directory.
 1. Since we cannot load too many images in the training dataset at each time, we are training using data in one scenario at each time.
-The models will be saved in `<path>/SMARTS/competition/track2/train/d3rlpy_logs` at the end of each training iteration and the next trainig iteration will keep training on the latest trained model.
-And at the end of the training, the last model will be saved to the `output_dir` for submission and for local evaluation.
+The models will be saved in `track2/train/d3rlpy_logs` at the end of each training iteration and the next trainig iteration will continue training on the latest trained model.
+At the end of the training, the last model will be saved to the `output_dir` for submission and for local evaluation.
-1. Training specifications such as number of scenarios, number of vehicles in each scenario, training steps, etc., can be modified at `<path>/SMARTS/competition/track2/train/config.yaml`.
+1. Training specifications such as number of scenarios, number of vehicles in each scenario, training steps, etc., can be modified at `track2/train/config.yaml`.

 ## Train in Docker
 1. To run this example using Docker, please folow these [instructions](../README.md#dockerfile-dockerhub-training-and-evaluation).

 ## Evaluate trained model
-1. Use following command to load a trained model and visualize the evaluation.
+1. Execute the followiong to evaluate a trained model.
 ```bash
     $ cd <path>/SMARTS/competition/track2
     $ python3.8 train/evaluate.py